 - Methadone and morphine

-Some counties and states also sponsor Medication Take Back programs; however, these largely exclude illegal drugs as well.
-Ironically enough, in Colorado, where recreational marijuana is legal, marijuana isn’t accepted for disposal through the state drug collection program.
+Some counties and states also sponsor Medication Take-Back programs; however, these largely exclude illegal drugs as well.
+In Colorado, where recreational marijuana is legal, marijuana isn’t accepted for disposal through the state drug collection program.

 What About Amnesty?

-In an ideal world, you’d be able to surrender your illegal drugs and drug paraphernalia with amnesty to the authorities without question or fear of reprisal.
-Unfortunately, possession of any illegal drugs, including prescription drugs that are not yours, could put you on the wrong side of the law.
+In an ideal world, an individual could surrender their illegal drugs and drug paraphernalia with amnesty to the authorities without question or fear of reprisal.
+Unfortunately, possession of any illegal drugs, including prescription drugs that belong to someone else, could put an individual on the wrong side of the law.

-Whether or not you are charged with possession is largely left to the discretion of local law enforcement agencies and individual officers—that’s why discretion is advised when disposing of your drugs.
+Whether or not someone is charged with possession is largely left to the discretion of local law enforcement agencies and individual officers—that’s why discretion is advised when disposing of drugs.